 - A person suffering from one of these medical conditions above

-- A person that likes to sleep at an angle with many pillows underneath their head and shoulders
+- Individuals that like to sleep at an angle with many pillows underneath their head and shoulders

-- A person that falls asleep on their arm chair a lot and wakes up with neck and back pain
+- People that fall asleep on their arm chair a lot and wake up with neck and back pain

 - A person that likes to have naps during the day

 - Pregnant women that will find some relief from the pressure on their spine by relaxing at an angle